TobleMiner/NanoPi-R4S-SPI-flash-module/README.md

 alternate sources is desired.
 The write-protect line can be used to implement custom tamper-proof storage designs.

-To notify users of operations performed by the MCU a small dynmaic speaker is provided.
+To notify users of operations performed by the MCU a small dynamic speaker is provided.

 ![PCB front](assets/NanoPi-R4S-spi-flash-module.png)